 Why?
 It’s Canada Day.
 And when was the last time you threw a party anyway?
 There’s still time to prep an easy, last-minute Canada Day gathering for family and friends.

 ALSO DO: Register for Fall Sports & Activities

 Why?
 Summer will be over as swiftly as it began and you don’t want to be caught scrambling when the school year starts.
-Sports leagues and other activities that offer sessions that begin in the fall are registering now.
-Sign up today so you can enjoy the rest of the summer with the knowledge that everything is in place for next year.
+Sports leagues and other activities are still hoping for a usual start are registering now.
+Sign up today so you can enjoy the rest of the summer with the knowledge that everything is in place for the coming year.

 Why?
 A great summer includes lots and lots of outdoor time, so it’s important to protect our kids’ delicate skin against today’s sunburns and tomorrow’s risk of skin cancer.
-But it’s also hard to feel good about slathering our children in creams and lotions that contain hormone-disrupting chemicals.
-This year, we love the Boo Bamboo line of natural, fast absorbing, and water resistant sunscreen.
-Bonus: they have sunscreen and hair care products for grown-ups, too.
+But it’s also hard to feel good about slathering our children in creams and lotions that contain chemicals.
+We consulted with the Canadian Dermatology Association for our list of Best Sunscreen for Kids and the Whole Family.
+And while you’re at it, don’t forget the summer hats for kids.

 PLAY: Classic Backyard Summer Games

 Why?
 While our cities are starting to open up, not everyone is willing (or able) to fully engage with the outside world.
 And if we do get locked down again, we still need to enjoy our summer!
 Becoming well-versed or reacquainted with some classic backyard summer games means you can still have fun in the comfort and safety of your own backyard, with no pre-booking or inflated ticket prices to consider.